ricardoponcio/AutomatePluginTask-PluginSdk/README.md

 The name of the plugin
 2. *String getPluginDescription()*
 A short description of the plugin
+3. *List<PluginExecutionPlanEnum> getAvailableExecutionPlans()*
+The list of available execution plans (SYNC, ASYNC or ASYNC WITH PROGRESS)
-3. *List<PluginTaskInputParameterPrototype> getInputParametersPrototype()*
+4. *List<PluginTaskInputParameterPrototype> getInputParametersPrototype()*
 The list of the parameters prototype required to run the plugin execution
-4. *PluginTaskOutput run(List<PluginTaskInputParameter> inputParameters)*
-The main sync plugin execution that will receive the input parameters and return a detailed output after process the data
+5. *List<PluginTaskBaseParameterPrototype> getBaseParametersPrototype()*
+The list of the base parameters prototype required to run the plugin execution

 The optional methods are:

+6. *PluginTaskOutput run(List<PluginTaskBaseParameterPrototype> baseParameters, List<PluginTaskInputParameter> inputParameters)*
+   The main sync plugin execution that will receive the input/base parameters and return a detailed output after process the data
-1. *Callable<PluginTaskOutput> runAsync(List<PluginTaskInputParameter> inputParameters)*
+1. *Callable<PluginTaskOutput> runAsync(List<PluginTaskBaseParameterPrototype> baseParameters, List<PluginTaskInputParameter> inputParameters)*
-Asynchronous method to be executed by the engine, with the input parameters.
+Asynchronous method to be executed by the engine, with the input/base parameters.
 It should also return a detailed output.
-2. *Callable<PluginTaskOutput> runAsync(List<PluginTaskInputParameter> inputParameters, Consumer<PluginTaskProgress> progressConsumer)*
+2. *Callable<PluginTaskOutput> runAsync(List<PluginTaskBaseParameterPrototype> baseParameters, List<PluginTaskInputParameter> inputParameters, Consumer<PluginTaskProgress> progressConsumer)*
 Same as previous, but there is a consumer to process de partial update and improve user experience

 ### Domain